 Their work helped to significantly strengthen the Museum’s psychology collections, and also to make those collections more visible and accessible.

 Mind Maps: Stories from Psychology

 In December 2013 this major BPS-supported temporary exhibition opened.
 It explores the way our understanding of human psychology has evolved since the 1700s.
 Tracing the links between minds and nerves, it brings together science, medicine and human stories through an array of over 160 objects never before seen on public display.
-The exhibition will run until late 2014.
+The exhibition will run until 19 October 2014.

 Mind Your Head

 The Museum has one permanent exhibition dedicated to psychology: ‘Mind Your Head’

 , on the fourth floor, opened in 2001 to celebrate the 100th anniversary of the BPS.
 However, objects of interest to psychology can be found throughout the Museum, from the cybernetic tortoise